kan-bayashi/ParallelWaveGAN/README.md

 ## Notes

-The terms of use follow that of each corpus.
+The terms of use of the pretrained model follow that of each corpus used for the training.
 Please carefully check by yourself.

 ## References